JamesTsay-12/blog-site/_posts/2025-10-28-Investment-reallocation-anticipating-a-dip.md

 **My view:** I think holding modest amounts is reasonable (for example  5–10 % max) to balance for inflation and devaluing currency, and to not be 100% exposed to the stock market.
 Collectibles are probably better suited for hobbies and fun: their value can fluctuate wildly depending on trends and can be challenging to sell.

-**Impotant note**  All of the 5 strategies and different funds have different tax implications, which are important for the timing and placement of your allocations.
+**Important note:**  All of the 5 strategies and different funds have different tax implications, which are important for the timing and placement of your allocations.
 Please see my supplemental section for further discussion.

 ---